-Liverpool missed out on Martin Odegaard, former boss reveals
+Liverpool Missed Out On Martin Odegaard, Former Boss Reveals

 "He was one of the best players in the Eredivisie and had many offers.
 Not only from Real Sociedad, but also from Liverpool and Ajax.

-"It is an honour to have had a share in the growth of Martin.
+"It is an honor to have had a share in the growth of Martin.

 "He was in the gym every day and was very careful about his nutrition.
 He is a super professional, almost a robot.
 Martin is one of the best professionals I have seen in my life."